alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 ## Limitations and future work

 The approach outlined here opens an avenue for further optimization, experimentation and research.
-We close this paper with an overview of our own future work in this area.
+We close this blog post with an overview of our own future work in this area.
 We also draw the reader attention on Alf's current limitations.

 ### Towards high-level, domain-specific relational operators